 As a guest artist, Ms. Yu has performed with The Hamburg Ballet and Hong Kong Ballet and was invited to perform with Stars of the 21st Century in Toronto.

 Ms. Yu was awarded the Gold Medal at the Tao Lee Cup Ballet Competition in China and the Silver Medal at the All Japan International Ballet Competition.
-In 2009, Ms. Yu won the Outstanding Profile – Arts, and Best of the Best Awards at the Mandarin Profile Awards in Toronto.
+In 2018, Ms. Yu was the recipient of the Rolex Dancers First Award for her role as Paulina in The Winter’s Tale.
+In 2009, she won the Outstanding Profile – Arts, and Best of the Best Awards at the Mandarin Profile Awards in Toronto.
 In 2002, she was the winner of the Chinese Cultural Centre of Greater Toronto’s 21st Century Youth of the Year Award.

 Born: Dalian, China